Allegheny-Computer-Science-102-F2020/cs102-F2020-plans/assessment/assessment-strategy.md

 already consulted the GitHub repository for each assignment to see your grades and then calculated your grade using this approach outlined in this document.
-The course instructor will use your calculations to support the discussion of any questions that you have about how to calculate your grade for the technical challenges, laboratory assignments, and practical assignments.
+The course instructor will use your calculations to support the discussion of any questions that you have about how to calculate either your grade for the technical challenges, laboratory assignments, and practical assignments or your overall grade for the course.